 2020 Monthly Inventory Storage Fees

-From January to September 2020, monthly inventory storage fees will increase by $0.06 per cubic foot for standard-size items.
+From January to September 2020, monthly inventory storage fees increased by $0.06 per cubic foot for standard-size items.

-For storage that occurs in March 2020, the first change will be reflected in April 2020.
+For storage that occurs in March 2020, the first change was reflected in April 2020.

 Summary of “Small and Light” Changes for Long-Term Storage in 2020

-In a nutshell, these changes will take effect on February 18, 2020:
+In a nutshell, these changes took effect on February 18, 2020:

-- Amazon will consolidate order handling, pick & pack, and weight handling fees into a single per-unit fee by weight.
+- Amazon consolidated order handling, pick & pack, and weight handling fees into a single per-unit fee by weight.

 2. A new $0.10 per unit fee will be charged in the optional FBA Label Service.